jkereako/DateCell/README.md

-# Changes made to this project
+# Changes I made to this project
-The code example, [DateCell](https://developer.apple.com/library/ios/samplecode/datecell/introduction/intro.html) shows how to display UIPickerViews inline, per iOS 7 suggestions.
-The problem, is the code in this project is poorly written and hard to understand.
-It looks like an Apple engineer wrote this on his 30-minute lunchbreak.
+The code example, [DateCell](https://developer.apple.com/library/ios/samplecode/datecell/introduction/intro.html) demonstrates how to display UIPickerViews inline, which is the suggested UIPickerView display method since iOS 7, instead of in modal views or in action sheets.
+The problem with this example is the code is poorly written and difficult to understand.
+This code looks it was written by an Apple engineer during a 30-minute lunch break (not joking).

-I went through the code removing unused variables and uneccessary logic in an attempt to make this code clearer so it can be used in other projects.
+Apple's DateCell example comes with support for iOS 6.1.
+I removed this feature because 1) my apps target iOS 7 and beyond, and 2) the fewer lines of code to read the easier it will be for you to understand.

+I spent 3 hours editing this code:
+- Removed unused variables and uneccessary logic,
+- Renamed variables so they actually describe the values which they hold
+- Added my own comments and removed comments which we unclear
+- Removed unused conditions
+- Removed support for iOS 6.1
+- Converted `if` statements to `switch` statements wherever I could.
+I believe `switch` statements to be easier to read.
+- Set XCode to hard-mode and compiled the project, resulting in 0 warnings and errors
+- Added support for sizeclasses in Storyboard, because why not?

 # Description
 Demonstrates formatted display of date objects in table cells and use of UIDatePicker to edit those values.